18F/handbook/_pages/policies/employee-resources-policies/hiring.md

 The following explains the process for initiating TTS internal competitions (e.g. directors, supervisors) and developmental opportunities (e.g. details, leads).

+For detailed information specific to initiating an internal or external detail, please review the [details page of the handbook](https://handbook.18f.gov/assignee-detail/)

 Since these are hiring actions, they will mirror our [Merit Promotion](https://handbook.18f.gov/promotions/) process.
 This means:
 - There must be a vacant Position Number availale for your team (or PN that will soon become vacant - if this is replacing a current employee in the position being advertised)
 - It must be prioritized by the Director of your office and the Front Office